citp/privacy-policy-historical/a/au/aus/australianwomenonline.com.md

-> *The following text is extracted and transformed from the australianwomenonline.com privacy policy that was archived on 2010-12-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101230055958id_/http%3A//www.australianwomenonline.com/about-australian-women-online/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the australianwomenonline.com privacy policy that was archived on 2011-12-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111219082240id_/http%3A//www.australianwomenonline.com/about-australian-women-online/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy — Australian Women Online

 Australian Women Online operates the websites australianwomenonline.com and australianwomenonline.com.au.
 It is Australian Women Online’s policy to respect your privacy regarding any information we may collect while operating our websites.